coupa/sand-python/README.md

 ## Features

 * The authentication is done using the "client credentials" grant type in OAuth2.
 * The tokens are cached on both the client and the service sides.
-The cache store is configurable to use a cache store like Rails.cache.
+The cache store is configurable to use a cache store like Django's cache.

 ## Instructions